-8.7 Main page config (Std & Adv GUI)
+8.7 Main page config (Standard & Advanced GUI)

 The main page config page is used to configure the main-page display.
-This page allows definition of which elements are shown on the main page.
+This page allows defining which elements are shown on the main page.

 The following types of objects can be displayed: